JyothiNarsini/Sentiment-Analysis-on-Twitter-Data-using-Hadoop-Apache-Hive-and-Mapreduce/README.md

 2)Writing a mapper class to calculate the sentiments 3)Writing a reducer class to display all the mapper output 4)Writing a Driver class for our MapReduce program

+After this we need to make an executable jar file for the further process.
+On top of this, we need to provide the input(tweets_folder) path and the output folder path as arguments.

+## How To Run :

+In order to run this program, we need to build a jar file of the above java files. hadoop jar twitter.jar /Hadoop/twitter_data/ /Hadoop/output/